onoriode-oghojafor/TATA-Data-Visualization/README.md

 ### Framing the Business Scenario
 I was tasked with anticipating the business task that the client might ask.
 I must draft questions that will be important and relevant to the CEO and CMO.<br>
 Here are the questions I anticipated:<br>
 CEO:
 - Which region is generating the most and least revenue?<br>
 - What is the trend of sales per month and which month has the highest sales?<br>
 - What are the top-selling products and the least-selling products?<br>
-- What is the country with the highest sales?<br>
+- What is the country with the highest sales?

 CMO:
 - Are there Recurring customers?<br>
 - What is the churn rate of our customers?<br>